 If employees live with someone or are supporting someone, who is considered at increased risk from COVID-19, the expectation during these difficult times is that staff are available to attend work unless they are isolating in accordance with government guidelines.
+Back to contents COVID 19 Staffing Guidance for Schools update version 1.0 18/12/2020 Asking employees to undertake a different role to their normal role If employees agree to undertake a different role and/or working pattern they should continue to be paid at their normal contracted rate.
+Where they are temporarily undertaking roles that are paid at a higher rate than their usual contracted rate they should receive the higher rate of pay for the duration of the assignment/redeployment.
+Arrangements should be made to pay the higher rate as soon as practically possible.
 Quarantine and travelling abroad Staff travelling will need to follow the national guidance issued by the Foreign & Commonwealth Office (FCO) and also talk to their manager about any implications for quarantining upon return.
-The FCO is - currently advising that you must have a permitted reason to travel abroad and complete a declaration form.
-Staff are expected to follow this advice. - providing a list of countries that are exempt from the 'essential travel' guidance.
+The FCO is - currently advising against all but essential international travel and staff are expected to follow this advice. - providing a list of countries that are exempt from the 'essential travel' guidance.
 However, travel disruption is still possible and national control measures may be brought in with little notice so it is important that employees check the national travel guidance and discuss any arrangements or implications due to a change in national guidance in advance or at the earliest opportunity with their line manager.
-The latest government advice on all travel can be found here.
 In June 2020 ASCL, LGA and NAHT published Joint School Workforce Guidance COVID-19: Quarantine on entering or returning to the UK, based on the government's guidance at that time.
 Although the guidance was written to take account of the summer period the key messages and practical guidance is still valid.
 We draw your attention to the paragraphs below in red: 7.
 Our key recommendation in relation to this issue, is that school leaders and managers have conversations with all their teaching and support staff as early as possible, about the potential impact of this governmental requirement.
 12.We now have a new and different circumstance (so the paragraphs above, do not apply to the "quarantine" required by government) given that if you arrive in the UK on or after 8 June 2020, from this point forward school staff travelling abroad will be doing so fully cognisant of the quarantine requirements on re-entering the UK.
 Some countries may also require travellers to quarantine on arrival which may impact their length of stay and school staff should therefore be advised to check carefully whether this is the case before they make any bookings.
 The full exert can be found here.

 Employee support Dignity All staff must be mindful of the need to treat colleagues with dignity and respect during these exceptional circumstances and remember that actions are taken in line with government guidelines and to help prevent the spread of infection.
 Dependants Leave If an employee with caring responsibilities is required to take time off to deal with an issue at short notice involving their dependant or needs to make any longer-term arrangements for care, managers may grant emergency dependant leave, usually of 1 or 2 days unpaid.
 This may be extended in these extenuating circumstances at the discretion of the manager.
 This would apply to situations to do with Coronavirus (COVID-19).
-For example: - if the employee has children they need to look after or arrange childcare for because the children are self-isolating - to help their child or another dependant if they're sick, or need to go into isolation or hospital The following flexible ways to support staff may also be considered if appropriate: - reducing hours - changing working patterns - reassigning tasks that can be done at home This, of course, needs to be balanced with the delivery of the essential service.
-Coronavirus Job Retention Scheme The Scheme is scheduled to end on 30 September 2021.
+For example: